dreadicon/Imperium_Phantasia/README.md

 License:
 Presently the code is available publicly for demonstration purposes.
 However, I (Brad Petry) retain all rights to the code at present otherwise, unless specified in an individual source file.
+Copyright 2015 Brad Petry.